Ethara-Ai/leadflow-dashboard/README.md

 ### Theme Persistence

-Theme preferences are automatically persisted to `localStorage` under the key `zoolab-theme`.
+Theme preferences are automatically persisted to `localStorage` under the key `leadflow-theme`.

 ---